Some eight-ish years ago, you didn’t know what Drift was. (I have no affiliation with them, btw).

 They make the posts super in-depth so readers get enough meat from the content.

-And in-depth content is paying off really well for Hotjar; they have blog posts ranking for keyphrases closely related to their product like:
+And in-depth content is paying off really well for Hotjar; they have blog posts ranking for terms closely related to their product like:

 - improve customer experience